SAP-samples/codejam-cap-llm/exercises/06-create-vector-embeddings/README.md

 - What vector embeddings are.
 - How to create them.
-- How to store them in the SAP HANA Cloud vector engine.
+- How to store them in the SAP HANA Cloud Vector Engine.

 ## What is a vector embedding?